DU-Bii/module-1-Environnement-Unix/seance2/slides/slides.md

 ## How to connect to a remote host through the network

-Your personnal computer need to get connected to the cluster !
+Your personal computer need to get connected to the cluster !

 ## How to use a Batch system